-2. Seek the Lord for a vision (Prov.
-3:6).
+2. Seek the Lord for a vision (Proverbs 3:6).
 Know the nature of music ministry the Lord has called you to (church choir, worship-team, prison, studio, etc.).

-3. Entrust your vision to God (Prov.
-16:3).
+3. Entrust your vision to God (Proverbs 16:3).
 The Amplified Bible states, “He will cause your thoughts to become agreeable to his will.”

 B. Minister of Music

-5. Surround yourself with people that share your vision (I Cor 3:9).
+5. Surround yourself with people that share your vision (1 Corinthians 3:9).
 You should not be working for God ALONE, find someone to help you launch and develop your ministry.

-8. Be ministry minded (Mat.
-20:28).
+8. Be ministry minded (Matthew 20:28).
 Be sensitive to the NEEDS of the people.
 Your sensitivity to people is solely based on your sensitivity to God.

-9. Depend on the Spirit of God to empower you (1 Sam.
-16:11-23).
-The anointing of God is essential to you functioning in the Ministry of Music.
+9. Depend on the Spirit of God to empower you (1 Samuel 16:11-23).
+The anointing of God is essential to you functioning in Music Ministry.
 When you’re anointed by God, other people can VERIFY it (vs. 18).
 You will be identified as one whom God is with (vs. 18).

 12. Keep your family BEFORE your ministry.
 Maintain balance between family and ministry.
 Be careful not to do ministry at the expense of your family.
 There’s a difference between serving God and serving God so much that you are neglecting your family.
 The Lord never intended for us to serve Him and let our families suffer in the process.
 You will know when your priorities are out of order when your wife and children begin to complain about your excessive absence.
 Your family is your FIRST ministry!